-Out of an abundance of care for the safety of our teachers and students, and in accordance with the most recent recommendations from the CDC, DonorsChoose will not support trip and visitor projects with in-person or travel components until at least early Winter of 2022.
+Out of an abundance of care for the safety of our teachers and students, and in accordance with the most recent recommendations from the CDC, DonorsChoose will not support trip and visitor projects with in-person or travel components until further notice.
 You can still submit a virtual class trip or class visitor project!
 Check out our help center for more details.

 - Event Registration: If you need to submit a deposit to participate in an event, that is a-ok.
 However, you should not pay out of pocket for the full event registration prior to submitting your project.
 Our team needs to be directly involved in payment to the vendor.

 - Bundled Packages: Bundled pricing for PD events can be requested if there are no ticket types/options.
 For example a ticket that’s all inclusive for event registration, food, transportation and lodging would be switched for an available ticket for event registration.